pnsn/station_metrics/station_metrics/metrics/README.md

 - *snr20_1cm* Number of spikes with SNR > 20 and amplitude exceeding 1 cm/s^2 using acceleration data filtered 0.075-15 Hz.
 Good for looking for bad stations.
 - *snr20_3cm* Number of spikes with SNR > 20 and amplitude exceeding 3 cm/s^2 using acceleration data filtered 0.075-15 Hz.
 - *snr20_5cm* Number of spikes with SNR > 20 and amplitude exceeding 5 cm/s^2 using acceleration data filtered 0.075-15 Hz.
 Good for looking for terrible stations.

+## FinDer specific metrics
+- *finder_2cm_hp* Number of instances of absolute value of sensitivity-corrected acceleration amplitudes highpass filtered above 0.075 Hz exceeding 2 cm/s^2.
+Only instances separated by at least 30 seconds from other instances are counted.

+## ElarmS/EPIC specific metrics
+- *NTrigElarmSAlex* My approximation to number of ElarmS3/EPIC triggers using only vertical component data.
+All data examined are sensitivity corrected and highpass filtered above 0.075 Hz.
+Triggers occur when the STA/LTA exceed 20 on the velocity trace using STA/LTA lengths of 0.05/5.0 sec.
+Minimum time between triggers must be at least 10 sec.
+Peak amplitude within 4 sec of trigger must greater than 0.0031623 cm/s^2 on the acceleration trace, between 0.000000031623 - 10 m/s on the velocity trace and 0.000000031623 to 31.623 m on the displacement trace.
+(A. I. Chung et al., SRL March/April 2019)